 You will also learn about how data streams generate new insights and deliver new types of products, when combined with modern ML.

 In mechanics, a flywheel is a machinery that keeps the whole system in a cycle or rotation even without the need for stimulus.
 According to thermodynamics, perpetual motion is impossible.
-But who said the laws of physics have to apply to business?
-When applied properly, data can generate self-sustaining, perpetually accelerating momentum for your organization.
+But, who said the laws of physics have to apply to business?
+When applied properly, data can generate self-sustaining, perpetually accelerating momentum for your organisation.

 Data Flywheels begin and end with data: the data flywheel is constantly fueled with new data as it spins.
 While spinning, the flywheel generates more momentum and more value for your business.